Summary

 No other collection documents this significant period in Australian fashion and clothing manufacturing so completely and succinctly; from the rise of an independent fashion industry in the 1960s and 70s, complimented by a strong local manufacturing sector, to the moving offshore of most of the manufacture as costs rosed to the eventual bankruptcy and closure of many local labels due to an increased overseas retail presence and rise of online consumerism.

-Its importance has been recognised by the National Library of Australia, who will be collecting the bulk of her business and manufacture archival material, including 100 of patterns, and will be only the second such collection to enter the institution, after prominent Sydney designer Linda Jackson.
+Its importance was recognised by the National Library of Australia, who collected the bulk of her business and manufacture archival material, including 100 of patterns.
+It was only the second such collection to enter the institution, after that of prominent Sydney designer Linda Jackson.

 More Information